Kanaad63/Kanaad63/README.md

 - 👋 Hi, I’m Kanaad D S
-- 👀 I’m interested in Data Science, AIML, Data Analytics,Web Development and Software devlopment.
+- 👀 I’m interested in Data Analytics, Data Science, ML, Web Development and Software devlopment.

 <!---
 Kanaad63/Kanaad63 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.